Last Updated on July 25, 2022 by DMEditor

 UX with Webex is much less straightforward than with Zoom.
 For example, it takes far longer to join a meeting when invited by a host.
 This can be confusing for people who are used to something flexible like Zoom that encourages you to “Bring Your Own Device” and join meetings in “one-touch”.

 On top of that, it’s much easier to locate functionality during your video conferencing meetings with Zoom.
 Zoom’s web conferencing software as a whole is rife with dashboards containing dropdown menus making it easy to find functions – especially evident in its app.
-Webex dashboards are minimalistic but don’t make it as easy to locate video conferencing, web conferencing, and cloud calling functionality.
+Webex dashboards are minimalistic but don’t make it as easy to locate the video conferencing platform, web conferencing, and cloud calling functionality.

 Webex possesses a higher learning curve when it comes to finding and using its features, so Zoom offers the more straightforward UX.